Ronald Braunstein: Early career

 In 1979, at the age of 23, Braunstein became the first American to win the First Prize Gold Medal in the Herbert von Karajan International Conducting Competition in Berlin.
 He spent several years learning from Herbert von Karajan and the Berlin Philharmonic.

 The Karajan Competition launched his career.
 Braunstein conducted orchestras all over the world, most notably the San Francisco Symphony, Berlin Philharmonic, Stuttgart Radio Orchestra, Svizzera-Italiana Radio Orchestra, Israel Sinfonietta, Auckland Philharmonia, Kyoto Symphony, Osaka Symphony, Tokyo Symphony, the Hague Philharmonic and the Oslo Philharmonic.
 He also served on the conducting staff at the Juilliard School of Music and the American Opera Center.

 Me2/Orchestra

 Braunstein was diagnosed with bipolar disorder in 1985.
 The ups and downs of his career often followed the ecstatic mania and devastating depression associated with this disease.
 In 2011, he decided to create his own ensemble that would be for people living with mental illnesses and those who support the social mission of fighting stigma.

-Braunstein and Caroline Whiddon (whom he later married) co-founded Me2/ ("me, too"), the world's only classical music organization created for individuals with mental illnesses and the people who support them.
-The mission of the organization is to fight stigma surrounding mental illness at every opportunity.
+In 2011, Braunstein and Caroline Whiddon (whom he later married) co-founded Me2/Orchestra, the world's only classical music organization specifically created for individuals with mental illnesses and the people who support them.
+The social mission of the organization is to fight stigma surrounding mental illness.

-Me2/ launched its flagship orchestra in Burlington, Vermont in September 2011.
-Three years later, the organization expanded grew to include an orchestra which soon became its central hub.
-Braunstein serves as Music Director and Conductor of both orchestras.
-The organization has since expanded with an additional orchestra in Manchester, NH and a Flute Choir in Boston, MA.